Help us advertise wherever you see other soil scientists, please open this file and print: Winter Meeting Flyer 20180110

 What to Expect for the OSSS Winter Meeting

-This meeting will be focused on bringing together people from the various fields of soil science to discuss the research into and application of soil health and how we can serve to communicate this information effectively with land managers.
+This meeting will be focused on bringing together people from the various fields of soil science to discuss the research into and application of soil health and how we can serve to communicate this information effectively with land managers and policy makers.

-Feb 28th, in Corvallis, after our Annual OSSS Members Business Meeting (planned for 5:00pm) we will kick off the soil health discussion with a Keynote Public Address from Dr. David Montgomery.
-Dave is an internationally recognized geologist and communicator whom you may recognize as the author of books such as Growing a Revolution and Dirt: The Erosion of Civilization.
-After the talk there will be time for a book signing and mix and mingle for all who attend this free public talk.
+Feb 28th, in Corvallis, after our Annual OSSS Members Business Meeting (5:00pm) we will kick off the soil health discussion with a Keynote Public Address from Dr. David Montgomery.
+Dave is an internationally recognized geologist and communicator whom you may recognize as the author of books such as Growing a Revolution: Bringing our Soils Back to Life, The Hidden Half of Nature: The Microbial Roots of Life and Health and Dirt: The Erosion of Civilization.
+After the talk there will be time for a book signing and mix-and-mingle for all who attend this free public talk.

 On March 1st we will meet indoors to dig into soil health topics considering how biology impacts every aspect of a soil function.
-We will build our tool box of strategies to help producers adopt conservation ag practices by discussing; cover crop blends for specific management goals and climate challenges, strategies to reduce disturbance, and data regarding long-term economic assessments for producers who are managing for soil health.
+We will build our tool box of strategies to help producers adopt conservation ag practices by discussing; interpretation of soil health test results, cover crop blends for specific management goals and climate challenges, strategies to reduce disturbance, and tools to assess long-term economic assessments for producers who are managing for soil health.
 I expect one of the strengths that our society can bring to the soil health conversation will be regarding the range of characteristics of a soil series and how soil health practitioners can (and should not) use soil mapping data to draw inference.
 We are looking for debate, discussion, and information from multiple perspectives.

 The evening of March 1st we are planning an inclusive poster session (during happy hour).
 Students across the NW who study soil science will be invited to compete in a poster session with $300 in available prize money (not all topics will be on soil health).
 We also really want to get as many project leaders involved as possible.
 If you are working on a soil health project we would love it if you could share your data/process.
 Even if you are just starting or in the middle, please come present, we want to use this as an opportunity to share knowledge.
 The posters will be up for at least 2 hours and each presenter will be at their poster for 1 hour so that they can also see what else is going on.